meirm/askGPT/README.md

 ## Examples

-    # askGPT  query --subject test --enquiry "This is a test"
+    # askgpt  query --subject test --enquiry "This is a test"
     This is a test of my AI capabilities.

-    # askGPT  query --subject test --enquiry "Do you believe?" --verbose
+    # askgpt  query --subject test --enquiry "Do you believe?" --verbose
     Human: Do you believe in God?
     AI:
     I do not have a belief system that includes the concept of God.